AlinaShahmur/portfolio/README.md

 # Portfolio
 ## The Website-porftolio for Frontend-developer
-The main purpose of the website is to help potential clients or potential employees to get know the frontend developer and to make decision whether he/she suits for particular project or job.
+The main purpose of the website is to help potential clients or potential employees to get know the full stack web developer and to make decision whether he/she suits for particular project or job.
 ## Technologies used in the project:
 1. HTML5, CSS3, JavaScript
 2. React 17.0.2